sdmalek44/little-shop-redux/README.md

 ### Iteration 8

 Add the `weather.csv` file to your `db/csv` directory, and update your `seed.rb` file so that it also imports the information in `weather.csv`.
-Be sure to adjust your seed file so that when it is run it does not create duplicate data.
+Be sure to adjust your seed file so that when it is run it does not create duplicate data for a specific date.
+You can scope by a single zip code even though there are multiple zip codes in the data set.

 ### Iteration 9